fossasia/eventyay-talk/doc/developer/plugins/index.rst

 Plugin development
 ==================

-The following pages will help you create your first pretalx plugin, and will show you common plugin patterns and functionality in the "Writing a … plugin" sections.
+The following pages will help you create your first eventyay plugin, and will show you common plugin patterns and functionality in the "Writing a … plugin" sections.